Syrian Salvation Government: History

 On 23 March 2020, the SSG created an emergency committee to coordinate its response to the COVID-19 pandemic in Syria.
 Measures taken by the SSG to prevent the spread of COVID-19 included suspending Friday prayers, shutting down schools and markets and opening quarantine centres in Jisr al-Shughur, Sarmada and Kafr Karmin.
 However, these efforts were undermined by hardliners from HTS and al-Qaeda's Syrian branch, Hurras al-Din, that continued to pray and hold sermons in mosques without social distancing.
 The SSG possessed limited resources to deal with a large outbreak of COVID-19, with only 107 ventilators and 243 intensive care unit beds at its disposal.

 On 7 April 2020, Bassam al-Sahyouni, president of the General Shura Council, resigned.
 Sources told Enab Baladi that his resignation was in response to attempts by HTS to interfere in the council's activities.
 On 24 April 2020, the Council elected Mustafa al-Mousa, a pharmacist who previously headed its health committee, as his successor.

-In May 2020, rapid depreciation of the Syrian pound triggered by the US Government's Caesar Syria Civilian Protection Act prompted the SSG to replace it with the Turkish lira in its administered territories.

 On 1 December 2020, Ali Keda was re-elected as prime minister for another term by the General Shura Council, receiving 81% of the vote.
 The appointment was criticized by opposition activists, who likened it to elections in territories controlled by the Ba'athist regime.
-In May 2023, Rojava and SSG announced separate proposals to host millions of Syrian refugees stranded across the neighboring countries, following Arab League's readmission of the Assad government.

 In his speech during the Eid al-Adha celebrations in July 2022, Ahmed al-Sharaa described the SSG as "an important stage in the history of the Syrian revolution.
 It is a transition from the chaotic situation in which the liberated areas were toward organization."

-After formal diplomatic talks in July 2023, the SSG concluded an agreement with AANES to begin trading fuel supplies between Rojava and Idlib.
+In May 2023, the DAANES and SSG announced separate proposals to host millions of Syrian refugees stranded across the neighboring countries following the Arab League's readmission of the Assad government.
+After formal diplomatic talks in July 2023, the SSG concluded an agreement with AANES to begin trading fuel supplies between the DAANES and Idlib.
 The meetings had been conducted amid growing tensions between Turkey and SDF, and SDF's intention to deploy HTS as a check on the growing Turkish influence in northern Syria.
 For their part, the SSG proposed joint counter-terrorism efforts alongside SDF.
-The talks also involved negotiations on political arrangements, such as the prospects for a joint SSG-Rojava civil administration in the event of potential expulsion of SNA forces from northern Syria.
+The talks also involved negotiations on political arrangements, such as the prospects for a joint SSG-DAANES civil administration in the event of potential expulsion of SNA forces from northern Syria.